Ok, so you have your Thrive Inventory account, it's all synced up, and you can see your sales history and inventory. Now what?

 (6) Add new products

 Are you selling something that's not in your POS?
-It's easy to create new Products in Shopventory.
-If you want your inventory to be as accurate as possible, make it a priority to get those new Products in Shopventory this week!
+It's easy to create new products in Thrive Inventory.
+If you want your inventory to be as accurate as possible, make it a priority to get those new Products in Thrive Inventory this week!

 (7) Start managing your vendors

 It's time to eliminate the sticky note pile.